 Along the shores of Lake Michigan sits Chicago - a city famous for deep dish pizzas, Oprah, and a huge round metal sculpture called "The Bean" that reflects the Chicago skyline.
 Chicago was incorporated in 1837 and grew to become the third largest U.S. city.
 In 1871, the Great Fire destroyed a large section of town.
 But in gutsy Chicago fashion, the city responded by building the first skyscraper in 1884.

 Start your day with a warm and flaky chorizo empanada and rich, spicy hot chocolate from famed Mexican chef Rick Bayless's XOCO.
-Make sure you leave room for a trip to Hot Doug's where you can grab a traditional Chicago dog and a decadent side of duck fat fries.
+Make sure you leave room for a trip to Gene's & Jude's where you can grab a traditional Chicago dog and a side of hand-cut fries.
 Sip a Skyscraper cocktail and take in stunning views of the city at the Signature Room on the John Hancock building's 95th floor.